-FST 236 FIRE PREVENTION 2C
+FST 236 FIRE PREVENTION 2C Course length: 40 hours lecture

-Prerequisite: FST 231 Fire Prevention 1A, FST 232 Fire Prevention 1B, and FST 233 Fire Prevention 1C or have instructor approval.
+Prerequisite: FST 231 Fire Prevention 1A, FST 232 Fire Prevention 1B, and FST 233 Fire Prevention 1C or have instructor approval

 This course introduces the participants to more unique or unusual prevention challenges.
 Topics include: Industrial ovens, cleaning and finishing processes, welding, refrigeration systems, medical gases, fireworks, and much more.
 This course may be offered as Pass/No Pass.